fabions/DSTools/README.md

 # DSTools
-This repository was created to contain artifacts related to Tools for Data Science Course
+This repository was created to contain artifacts related to Tools for Data Science Course.